 Between 2006-10, the economy stagnated, but growth soon returned, with GDP averaging 5.3% growth between 2010-14.
-Largely due to declining world copper prices, GDP growth fell to strong rule of law make it an attractive destination for investment.
+Largely due to declining world copper prices, GDP growth fell to open economy, well-developed institutions, and strong rule of law make it an attractive destination for investment.
 Despite its overall economic strength, Chile continues to exhibit deep social and economic divides.
 In 2006, the richest 20% of Chileans earned 10 times more than the poorest 20%.
-Since then, the income gap between rich and poor has narrowed slightly, and the proportion of Chileans living in poverty decreased from 26%-8% between 2000-2020.
-Further, the number of Chileans living in extreme poverty decreased from almost 13%-3.4% between 1990-2020.
-Government incentives to bring informal enterprises into the formal economy have also been successful: between 2010-22, the proportion of workers laboring in the informal sector decreased from 40%-27%.
+Since then, the income gap between rich and poor has narrowed slightly, and the proportion of Chileans living in poverty decreased from 26%-5% between 2000-2024.
+Government incentives to bring informal enterprises into the formal economy have also been successful: between 2010-23, the proportion of workers laboring in the informal sector decreased from 40%-21%.

-1.6% in 2016, briefly revived in 2018 with 4%, then reduced again to 1.1% in 2019.
-In 2021, jumped to 11.7%.
+1.6% in 2016. briefly revived in 2018 with 4% then reduced again to 1.1% in 2019.
+In 2023 GDP growth was iust 0.2%, but it accelerated to 2.2% in 2024.

-Today, Chile's open economy, well-developed institutions, and
+Today, Chile's